Professor of Clarinet Chair, Woodwind Division

 A native of San Francisco, at the age of seventeen Rischin was selected by the clarinetist Richard Stoltzman to be the featured soloist at the 1985 San Francisco Mayor's Command Performance.
-Rischin holds the Bachelor of Arts, cum laude and Master of Music degrees from Yale University, the Doctor of Music degree from Florida State University, and the Performance Diplôme from the Ecole Normale de Musique de Paris, where she studied under the auspices of a Harriet Hale Woolley grant, awarded in 1993 to only two other visual and performing artists in the United States.
-Her principal teachers include David Shifrin, Frank Kowalsky, Guy Deplus, and Donald Carroll.
+She holds the Bachelor of Arts, cum laude and Master of Music degrees from Yale University, the Doctor of Music degree from Florida State University, and the performance Diplôme from the Ecole Normale de Musique de Paris, where she studied under the auspices of a Harriet Hale Woolley grant, awarded in 1993 to only two other visual and performing artists in the United States.
+Her teachers include David Shifrin, Frank Kowalsky, Guy Deplus, Donald Carroll, Alain Damiens, Pascal Moragues, Gregory Smith, Joaquin Valdepeñas, Keith Wilson and David Weber.
+She is an active member of the International Clarinet Association.

 B.A., cum laude, Yale University; M.M.
 Yale University; D.M.
 Florida State University; Performance Diplôme, Ecole Normale de Musique de Paris